achall36/RoxvilleRooster.github.io/gm_goals.md

+---
+title: Goals of the GM
+layout: page
+---

 ## Goals of the GM
 * To build some memorable gaming stories together
 * Make the game fun, or at least interesting, for all involved